 The Bank transfers advances through inter-bank participation with and without risk.
 In accordance with the RBI guidelines, in the case of participation with risk, the aggregate amount of the participation issued by the Bank is reduced from advances and where the Bank is participating, the aggregate amount of the participation is classified under advances.
-In the case of participation without risk, the aggregate amount of participation issued by the Bank is classified under advances and where the Bank is participating, the aggregate amount of participation issued by the Bank is classified under borrowings and where the Bank is participating, the aggregate amount of participation is shown as due from banks under advances.
+In the case of participation without risk, the aggregate amount of participation issued by the Bank is classified under advances under borrowings and where the Bank is participating, the aggregate amount of participation is shown as due from banks under advances.